Description

 Instructions

-2. In the morning, stir the oats, add toppings of your choice or warm up the oats in the microwave before adding toppings.
+- In the morning, stir the oats, add toppings of your choice, or warm up the oats in the microwave before adding toppings.

 Steel-Cut Oats

-1. In a microwave safe bowl, mix oats with milk.
+- In a microwave-safe bowl, mix oats with milk.
 Microwave on HIGH for 3 minutes, keeping an eye on the oats so the milk does not boil over.
-You may have to stop and stir couple times.
+You may have to stop and stir a couple of times.
+Alternatively, in a small saucepan, bring milk to a gentle simmer over medium-low heat.
+Stir in oats and simmer for 3 minutes, stirring occasionally.

-3. In the morning, stir the oats, add toppings of your choice or warm up the oats in the microwave before adding toppings.
+- In the morning, stir the oats, add toppings of your choice, or warm up the oats in the microwave before adding toppings.

 Topping Ideas